Messy Color™ Leaky Pen

 Sarah Hornik

 "Leaky Pen is such a saturated and gorgeous color - and I really love that about it.
 It doesn't fade out when used with lighter opaques - like many of the dark transparents in 104 COE glasses tend to.
-I also love that Leaky Pen is not a color that is close to anything else in the same COE - it's a brand new shade.
-It also seems to play really well with other brands - I have used it with Effetre, Lauscha and Vetrofond with absolutely no problems.
-It encases well - I have encased it with clear and with other pale transparent colors.
-It doesn't bubble, and melts very smoothly." – Kandice Seeber
+I also love that Leaky Pen is not a color that is close to anything else in the same COE - it's a brand new shade." – Kandice Seeber

 “This is my favorite of all Messy Colors.
 I love intense transparents that I can use layered over white to make encased beads.
 This color holds up to making designs over white.” – Gail Witt